 Fear of rejection is a common aspect of human nature wherever you look, and employees could even think it might harm their chances in the future if they seem too eager or too focused on their own career over the good of the company.

-At 2014 study by Accenture shows that asking for a promotion or pay raise is the most effective way of getting it.
-According to the report:
+An Accenture Career Capital report showed that asking for a promotion or pay raise was often the most effective way of getting it.
+According to the release, most people who asked for a pay raise received one, and many who asked for a promotion received one too.

 2. Poor self-image

-Employees with poor self-image likely make up the bulk of the 40% who never discuss careers with their manager; they’re happy plodding on with the same position they’ve held for years, believing that they aren’t cut out for more responsibility.
+Employees with poor self-image likely make up the bulk of the 40% who never discuss careers with their manager.
+They are happy plodding on with the same position they have held for years, believing that they are not cut out for more responsibility.

 3. Fear of the truth

 Situations like this trigger a fight or flight response; the employee must decide whether to stay in the job and fight for a promotion or to look for a better option elsewhere.
-This isn’t a position any employee wants to find themselves in.
-When it comes to knowing who is next in line for promotion, some would rather blissful ignorance over the hard facts.
+This is not a position any employee wants to find themselves in.
+When it comes to knowing who is next in line for promotion, some would rather have blissful ignorance over the hard facts.

-Employees who won’t be getting their target promotion are better off knowing so they can look for a job where it will be possible.
+Employees who will not be getting their target promotion are better off knowing so they can look for a job where it will be possible, or so they can work from a clear standard instead of guessing.

 When there are limited opportunities for career progression in a department, if managers speak with every employee about their career prospects and find each one of them wants the promotion, the manager is at risk of making one employee happy at the expense of disheartening the rest.

-No manager wants the difficult “we’re actually not promoting you and nope — no raise either” conversation, so the tendency to avoid disappointing people is only human.
+No manager wants the difficult “we are actually not promoting you and no, no raise either” conversation, so the tendency to avoid disappointing people is only human.

 5. Managers might not have the resources

 No matter how badly an employee wants a raise or a promotion, it could just be a simple fact of no open positions or not enough money to afford it.
-Which manager would want to admit the department can’t afford to pay its employees a higher salary?
-That’s the sort of thing which would induce panic in the office and create a feeling of hopelessness in every employee.
+Which manager would want to admit the department cannot afford to pay its employees a higher salary?
+That is the sort of thing which would induce panic in the office and create a feeling of hopelessness in every employee.

-If there’s no opportunity for employees to have a real discussion about their career prospects it could be because there’s no room for advancement right now.
+If there is no opportunity for employees to have a real discussion about their career prospects it could be because there is no room for advancement right now.

 The Catch 22 situation

-In short, managers and employees should take this relatively small time out of their loaded calendars to discuss something they feel extremely important… but they don’t, because they’re scared of what might happen if they did.
+In short, managers and employees should take this relatively small time out of their loaded calendars to discuss something they feel extremely important.
+But they do not, because they are scared of what might happen if they did.